Killpop: Music video

 After the release of .5: The Gray Chapter, Corey Taylor stated that 'Killpop' would be the next song from the album to get a music video.
-No information about the video was released between the point Taylor said the song would be getting a music video (circa November 2014) and on June 7, 2015 when the band's official Twitter revealed that the music video would be released on June 8.
+No information about the video was released between the point Taylor said the song would be getting a music video (circa November 2014) and on June 7, 2015, when the band's official Twitter revealed that the music video would be released on June 8.
 The music video switches between footage of the band members and two painted women wandering an abandoned building.
 Besides being shown playing together, each band member is also shown in their own scene either playing their instrument in an empty room or wandering the abandoned building.
 The two women are shown mirroring each other's movements and appear in the scenes of some of the band members.
 The two women in the video are Shauna and Shannon Baker, also known as The Baker Twins.
-Like other Slipknot videos, "Killpop" was directed by M. Shawn Crahan.
+Like other Slipknot videos, "Killpop" was directed by Shawn Crahan.
 It was the final Slipknot music video to feature percussionist Chris Fehn before his departure from the band on March 18, 2019.

-As of February 2022, the song has 113 million views on YouTube.